 Many of the variations in the results of operations, discussed below, occurred due to the transactions described above including the acquisition of the 2005 Wilmorite Centers and the 2004 Acquisition Centers.
 Inland Center, Kierland Commons, Metrocenter, NorthPark Center, Ridgmar Mall and Tysons Center are referred to herein as the "Joint Venture Acquisition Centers."
-29th Street, Parklane Mall, Santa Monica Place and Queens Center were under redevelopment during the reporting periods and are referred to herein as the "Redevelopment Centers."
-La Encantada and Scottsdale 101 were under development during the reporting periods and are referred to herein as the "Development Properties."
+29th Street, Parklane Mall, Santa Monica Place and Queens Center were under redevelopment during all or a portion of the reporting periods and are referred to herein as the "Redevelopment Centers."
+La Encantada and Scottsdale 101 were under development during all or a portion of the reporting periods and are referred to herein as the "Development Properties."
 All other Centers, excluding the Redevelopment Centers, the Development Properties, the 2005 Wilmorite Centers, the 2004 Acquisition Centers and the Joint Venture Acquisition Centers, are referred to herein as the "Same Centers," unless the context otherwise requires.